Voldo: Conception and design

 As a character introduced in Soul Edge, Voldo's weapons, dual hand katars designed to be unique amongst the other weapons in the game, were selected before other elements of the character.
-His design and concept were then built to revolve around it by designers Aya Takemura and Takuji Kawano, starting with gender, then physical measurements, and lastly background details.
+His design and concept were then built to revolve around it, starting with gender, then physical measurements, and lastly background details.
 During Voldo's development, several alternate designs were considered, ranging from a balding, long haired man with a goatee to a rich nobleman wielding a katar on his right hand and a sickle in his left.
 Early drafts were dubbed "Psycho Murder" before the character was properly named and the design both slimmed down and simplified.
 As with all the characters, after his appearance and movement were fleshed out by a concept artist, he was rendered as a 3D model by a design team that worked solely on him.
 During this phase the team additionally worked with the Soul Edge story creators, refining the character's own role in the plot as needed throughout development.

 Unlike other characters in the series, a majority of Voldo's movements were created from Naotake Hirata's imagination and not motion capture.
 However the head of Team Soul's motion capture department, Kento Kojima, noticed one particular actor working with them was highly flexible and able to mimic Voldo.
 Impressed, Kojima utilized him in motion capture sessions for some of the character's animations for Soulcalibur III, stating in a later interview, "I was astonished that a human being could actually move like that.
 It left quite an impression on me.
 You probably can't tell which part is motion capture and what was just animated by hand by our animator."

-Standing at 183 cm (6 ft) tall, he appears as a thin bald man, with straps circling his head to cover his eyes and mouth, with pale skin to give him a more 'alien' appearance.
+Standing at tall, he appears as a thin bald man, with straps circling his head to cover his eyes and mouth, with pale skin to give him a more 'alien' appearance.
 A skin tight leather outfit covers his body, taking design cues from BDSM bondage gear and according to lead character illustrator Takuji Kawano represents his devotion to his master.
 His outfits throughout the series have retained these elements, sometimes adding a mask, and are often modeled after a particular theme (such as a spider or seasons in Soulcalibur V).
 Jester design elements are commonly utilized for his alternative outfits also such as a motley pattern to his attire or cap with dangling elements, or alternatively multitudes of large spikes protruding from the various straps, including those on his face.
 Starting with Soulcalibur III, Voldo's outfits were designed to be reversible due to the character's ability to attack from both the front and the back, and often included themes of duality, such as "squire and noble" or "man and woman" with each side of the outfit representing a different aspect.